220531-jwa/P2-Team-2/README.md

 ### Presentation date: July 18, 2022

 ## MVPs
-- A User can create an account and log in
+- A User can create an account.
+- A User can log in.
 - A User can save a list of compatible PC components into a "build".
-- A User can have multiple builds.
+- A User can save multiple builds.
 - A User can view a list of specific components to add to their build.
-- A User can remove a previously selected component from their build.
+- A User can edit a saved build.
 - A User can search for parts with price constraints.

 ## Stretch Goals